A flexible Bayesian g-formula for causal survival analyses with time-dependent confounding: Notation, assumptions and g-formula for discrete survival data

+For deterministic treatment strategies, the integral over $\overline{a}_{t^*-1}^g$ in \eqref{eq:g-def-gen} is equivalent to plugging in the realization of treatment assignments $\overline{a}_{t^*-1}^g$.
+Thus, for a deterministic treatment strategy $g$, \eqref{eq:g-def-gen} can be simplified as \citep{Keil2014,Wen2021}

 The key step in estimating the counterfactual risk via \eqref{eq:g-def-gen} or \eqref{eq:g-def-deter} is to obtain estimates of the probabilities $\bbP(Y_t=1|\overline{L}_{t-1}=\overline{l}_{t-1},\overline{A}_{t-1}=\overline{a}_{t-1},C_t=Y_{t-1}=0)$, $\bbP(Y_s=0|\overline{L}_{s-1}=\overline{l}_{s-1},\overline{A}_{s-1}=\overline{a}_{s-1},C_s=Y_{s-1}=0)$, and $f(l_s|\overline{l}_{s-1},\overline{a}_{s-1},C_s=Y_s=0)$, for all necessary $t$ and $s$ involved in the g-formula, and then compute the integral over $\overline{l}_{t^*-1}$.
-If there is a small number of binary or discrete confounders and a few study periods, it is possible to estimate $\bbE^\omega(Y_{t^*})$ using \eqref{eq:g-def-gen} or \eqref{eq:g-def-deter} nonparametrically by plugging in the empirical probability estimates.
-However, in real applications, as the number of study periods increases, operationalizing the g-formula will quickly become unwieldy without parametric assumptions even with a moderate number of time-varying confounders.
-Before detailing our implementation of the survival g-formula using Bayesian nonparametric priors -- a strategy that relaxes parametric modeling assumptions to enhance the robustness of this complex estimator -- we first describe a broader class of survival g-formula.
-This extension of \eqref{eq:g-def-gen} or \eqref{eq:g-def-deter} is designed to facilitate the integration of Bayesian nonparametric priors into the component probability models.
+When there are only a few binary or discrete confounders and study periods, it is possible to implement the g-formula using \eqref{eq:g-def-gen} or \eqref{eq:g-def-deter} nonparametrically.
+However, as the number of study periods increases, operationalizing the g-formula will quickly become unwieldy without parametric assumptions, even with a moderate number of time-varying confounders.
+Before detailing our implementation of the survival g-formula using Bayesian nonparametric priors---a strategy that relaxes parametric modeling assumptions to enhance the robustness of this complex estimator---we first describe a broader class of survival g-formula with increased flexibility in the modeling components.